 I hated English and writing during my teen years.
 It wasn’t until I turned twenty-one that I decided to try it.
 And that was after reading a ton of fantasy novels and falling in love with reading again.
 Before that, I didn’t have much skill at all, and it was a slow process.
 I wrote four books before I decided to try querying agents.
 It wasn’t until the fifth book that I got one.

 I wrote a lot of adult stuff, and was worried I’d be one of those writers who would write the same kind of books for the rest of their lives.
 So I decided to step outside my comfort zone and challenge myself by writing from a female POV.
 The Hunger Games had just come out around this time, and it was a huge inspiration.
 I can’t remember reading a book that tense.
 I wanted to write that kind of book.

 Who are some of your favorite authors?
 What books do you love?

-What do you do when you’re not writing?
-In your spare time?
+What do you do for fun, when you’re not writing?

-Courtesy of the author, I have a SIGNED copy of Generation V for one (1) lucky winner!
+Courtesy of Starscape, I have a copy of THE PLANET THIEVES for one (1) lucky winner!

 Contest is open to US residents only.
 No PO Boxes, please.
 To enter, just fill out the form below.
 Contest ends June 14.
 I’ll draw a name on June 15, and notify winner via email.

 Continue reading The Planet Thieves Blog Tour: Dan Krokos Interview and Giveaway!